Pedro Castillo: February 2022 impeachment and acquittal

-Attempt to dissolve Congress and removal from office
+Self-coup attempt and removal from office

-On 7 December 2022, hours before the Congress of Peru was scheduled to vote on a third impeachment motion against him, Castillo, citing the persistent obstruction by Congress, declared an immediate national curfew, the dissolution of Congress, and the installation of a "government of exceptional emergency."
+On 7 December 2022, hours before the Congress of Peru was scheduled to vote on a third impeachment motion against him, Castillo, tried to institute an illegal self coup, citing obstruction by Congress, he declared a national curfew, the dissolution of Congress, and the installation of a "government of exceptional emergency."
 Shortly after his announcement, a majority of Castillo's cabinet resigned, and the attempted dissolution was denounced as a coup by the Ombudsman of Peru.
 The Constitutional Court and First Vice President Dina Boluarte also called it a coup d'état attempt, one meant to obstruct the impeachment process.
 Castillo was then impeached and removed from the presidency by the Congress of Peru later on 7 December, as scheduled.
 The impeachment passed with a majority 101 for and 6 against out of 130 votes.
 Boluarte, who had broken with Castillo after the announcement, ascended to the presidency.

 Castillo reportedly attempted to flee the country but was detained by the National Police.
-He is held in preventive custody while being investigated for “rebellion and conspiracy” and is currently detained in the same prison as Alberto Fujimori.
+He is held in preventive custody while being investigated for "rebellion and conspiracy", and has shared the same prison as Alejandro Toledo and Alberto Fujimori (the latter was released in December 2023 and died nine months later).
+His trial for rebellion charges over the self-coup began on 4 March 2025.
+On 10 March, Castillo announced that he was going on a hunger strike, resulting in his hospitalization and the end of his hunger strike on 13 March.

 Recognition

-International recognition of Castillo's government has been mixed.

-Members of the São Paulo Forum like Luiz Inácio Lula da Silva of Brazil and Gabriel Boric of Chile recognize Boluarte.
-The United States has recognized Boluarte as president.
-Spain was also in support, championing a return to "constitutional order."
+Castillo's impeachment was recognized internationally, with countries like Spain and China, and organizations such as the European Union recognizing Boluarte and championing a return to "constitutional order."
+The American continent was more mixed.
+Members of the São Paulo Forum like Luiz Inácio Lula da Silva of Brazil and Gabriel Boric of Chile recognized Boluarte as the new president.
+The United States, Costa Rica and Canada recognized Boluarte as president.

-Latin American governments, including Argentina, Bolivia, Colombia, Honduras, Mexico and Venezuela have continued to recognize that Pedro Castillo is the democratically elected President of Peru following the events in December 2022 and refused to recognize Boluarte.
-Left-wing Latin American leaders such as Nicolás Maduro of Venezuela, Andrés Manuel López Obrador of Mexico, Gustavo Petro of Colombia, Alberto Fernández of Argentina, and Luis Arce of Bolivia denounced Boluarte's government as a right wing coup, comparing the situation as similar to ascension of Bolivia's Jeanine Áñez during the 2019 Bolivian political crisis.
+However, some left-wing Latin American governments, including Bolivia, Colombia, Honduras, Mexico and Venezuela continued to recognize Pedro Castillo as the democratically elected President of Peru following the events in December 2022 and refused to recognize Boluarte.
+Nicolás Maduro of Venezuela, Andrés Manuel López Obrador of Mexico, Gustavo Petro of Colombia, Alberto Fernández of Argentina, and Luis Arce of Bolivia denounced Boluarte's government as a coup, comparing the situation as similar to the ascension of Bolivia's Jeanine Áñez during the 2019 Bolivian political crisis.
 The latter presidents continue to support Pedro Castillo's claims he is the rightful president under a "government of exception."